EmbeddedOS/embeddedos.github.io/_posts/2025-02-19-understand-aarch64-exception-models.md

 The name for privilege in Aarch64 is Exception level, shortly, EL.
 The ELs are numbered, `EL<x>` with `x` between 0 and 3.
 The higher level of privilege the higher number.

 The architecture does not specify what software uses which EL, and not all levels are required.
-Some hardware can implement EL3, EL2, EL0 and without EL2 Or implement only EL0 and EL1.
-That make the architecture become more popular with the big range of applications.
+EL0 and EL1 are mandatory, whereas EL2 and EL3 are optional.
+This makes the architecture become more popular with the big range of applications.
 Here is a common implementation:

 ```text
 ELO |       Application       |